top of page

 Experience

-I have over 10 years' experience as a Forensic Document Examiner, working initially at Key Forensic Services Ltd before becoming a self-employed expert consultant.
-During the course of my career I have worked with several of the most experienced Forensic Document Examiners in the UK.
+With over 10 years of experience as a Forensic Document Examiner, I began my career at Key Forensic Services Ltd before establishing myself as an independent consultant.
+Throughout my career, I have worked with several of the most experienced Forensic Document Examiners in the UK.

 I started working at Key Forensic Services Ltd (KFS) in 2011 where I successfully completed their Forensic Document Examiner training programme in 2013.
-I was employed by KFS between 2011 and 2018 as a Forensic Document Examiner and also assisted within the Quality Management Team.
+I was employed by KFS between 2011 and 2018 as a Forensic Document Examiner and also assisted within the Quality Management Team, ensuring adherence to rigorous laboratory standards.

 I then left KFS to become a self-employed Forensic Document Examiner providing higher education lecturing alongside peer reviewing of casework undertaken by fellow expert witness, Elisabeth Briggs of Questioned Document Examiner (QDE).
-Between 2018 and 2023 I also worked for Cumbria Constabulary within their Crime Management Support Unit and latterly in their Anti-Corruption Unit.
+Between 2018 and 2023 I also worked for Cumbria Constabulary within their Crime Management Support Unit and latterly in their Anti-Corruption Unit, gaining significant experience in sensitive and complex internal investigations.

-I have examined and peer reviewed hundreds of questioned documents cases to establish their authorship and/or authenticity.
+I have examined and peer reviewed hundreds of cases to establish document authorship and authenticity.
 Examinations have included disputed handwriting and signatures, ink analysis and indented impressions.
-Furthermore, I have undertaken examinations of printed documents and printing equipment, damaged documents, reconstruction of documents as well as security documents.
+Furthermore, I have undertaken examinations of printed documents and printing equipment, damaged documents, reconstruction of documents as well as examination of security documents.

 I have examined both criminal and civil cases for a range of clients including numerous English and Welsh police forces, governmental organisations, solicitors and private individuals.
-I have also acted as a Single Joint Expert (SJE).
-Furthermore, I have attended various courts to provide expert witness testimony.
+I frequently act as a Single Joint Expert (SJE) and have provided expert witness testimony in courts across the UK.

 In addition, I have taught forensic science students at a number of universities, trained fellow Forensic Document Examiners and delivered bespoke training packages to organisations, international delegates and members of the public.